-The termination for the "S" Corporation status will be treated as a change in tax status for Accounting Standards Codification 740, "Income Taxes".
+The termination for the "S" Corporation status was treated as a change in tax status for Accounting Standards Codification 740, Income Taxes.
 These rules require that the deferred tax effects of a change in tax status to be recorded to income from continuing operations on the date the "S" Corporation status terminates.
-The Company is estimating that the effects of the change in tax status based upon our forecasted temporary differences for the year to be approximately \$55 million to \$61 million.
-This range is subject to revision based upon actual results.
+The Company has calculated the estimated effect of this change in tax status based upon our forecasted temporary differences for the year to be a deferred tax benefit of \$56 million.
+This estimated amount is subject to revision based upon actual results.